FrazerClews/linux/Documentation/firmware-guide/acpi/osi.rst

 ============================

-On Apple's Mac platforms, the ACPI BIOS invokes _OSI("Darwin") to determine if the machine is running Apple OSX.
+On Apple's Mac platforms, the ACPI BIOS invokes _OSI("Darwin") to determine if the machine is running Apple macOS.

-Like Linux's _OSI("*Windows*") strategy, Linux defaults to answering YES to _OSI("Darwin") to enable full access to the hardware and validated BIOS paths seen by OSX.
+Like Linux's _OSI("*Windows*") strategy, Linux defaults to answering YES to _OSI("Darwin") to enable full access to the hardware and validated BIOS paths seen by macOS.
 Just like on Windows-tested platforms, this strategy has risks.

 Starting in Linux-3.18, the kernel answered YES to _OSI("Darwin")